-The total number of switch ports that can possess transmit and receive counters is 4092.
+The total number of switch ports that can have transmit and receive counters is 4096.

-When you change a Layer 3 port assigned with a counter to a Layer 2 port, the hardware counters are cleared.
+When a Layer 3 port with counter assigned is changed to a Layer 2 port or removed, the hardware counters are freed.
 This action is similar to entering the no counter command.